mmerali96/xp-hydra-tic-tac-toe-test/NOTES.md

   - 🚧 Create function to check if board has vertical line winner

     - ✅ define function checkBoard() in TicTacToe class
-    - 🚧 check if each vertical line in checkBoard() has same player symbol and return the player.
+    - ✅ check if each vertical line in checkBoard() has same player symbol and return the player.

-      - 🚧 check for player X and player O as vertical winnners
+      - ✅ check for player X
+      - ✅ check player O

     - ⚠ if there is no winner, return false